Feedpresso/blog/_posts/2015-10-06-2-things-about-permissions-in-android-marshmallow.markdown

 with [Marshmallow](https://www.android.com/versions/marshmallow-6-0/).
 A bit ago, we were searching, how things are going to change for us as developers.
-The change is, that now, permissions are going to be requested at runtime of application instead of being requested during an install.
+The change is, that now, permissions are going to be requested at runtime instead of being requested during an install.
-However, there are two things to know before diving deep.
+However, there are two things to know before diving deeper.

 # targetSdkVersion